jtyers/ww/README.md

 ## Installation

-Clone this repository, and then source from your shell rc file.
-For example, in mine I have:
+Clone this repository, and then add this to `~/.zshrc`:

 ```
+# replace path here with wherever you checked out this repo
-source ~/github/ww/ww
+source ~/ww/ww
 ```

-This sets up the `ww` alias. `ww` works with `zsh`.
-I haven't tested in other shells, but would welcome feedback and PRs to enable `ww` for those too.

 ## Quick start